 Compared to the rest of the San Diego market, the Southern San Diego submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

 In the last 90 days, 16 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
 About 113% of the available leases in the Southern San Diego are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,000 sqft.
 Most buildings in this area are close to 2 floors.
 Most buildings in this region were built in 1989 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Southern San Diego folk.
+Information is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Southern San Diego occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.